ethereum/remix-workshops/Interoperability/2_Gateway/gateway.md

 2. `destinationContractAddress`: The address on the destination chain this transaction will execute at.
 3. `payload`: The message that is being sent

 The first two parameters are quite intuitive.
 They consist of both the name of the chain you want this transaction to go to and the address on that chain you want to end execute at.
 The final parameter is the payload.
 This payload represents a general message that is sent to the destination chain.
 The message can be used in many different ways on the destination chain.
-For example; you can send data to be used as a parameter in another function on the destination chain, you can send a function signature as a message that will then get executed on a destination chain, and much more.
+For example, you can send data to be used as a parameter in another function on the destination chain, you can send a function signature as a message that will then get executed on a destination chain, and much more.

 ## callContractWithToken()